-Students may register for a maximum of 19 credit hours per semester.
-A student who wishes to enroll for more than 19 hours must have an overall grade point average of 3.0 or better, secure an email approval of the Academic Advisor and Program Coordinator, and complete the form in Bridge.
+Students may register for a maximum of 19 credit hours during Fall and Spring semesters, or a maximum of 14 credits in the Summer semester.
+In no case may a student enroll for over 23 hours per semester.
+A student who wishes to enroll for more than the maximum credit hours must have an overall grade point average of 3.0 or better, secure an email approval of the Academic Advisor and Program Coordinator, and complete the Academic Change Form in BRIDGE.
 If the overall grade point average is less than 3.0, students must first petition the Admissions and Credits Committee for permission before proceeding to get required signatures.
-Approval forms to enroll for more than 19 hours and Admissions and Credits Petition forms are available in a student's Bridge account.
+Approval forms for an Overload Request and Petition forms are available in a student's BRIDGE account.